PavelKulakov/IncubatorExcercises/README.md

-You can find below initial conditions of the excercises presented in the repository:
+You can find below initial conditions for the excercises presented in the current repository: